buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 The general method is by updating the default policy table to elevate the preference for ULAs such that ULAs will be preferred over all IPv4 addresses, providing more consistent and less confusing behavior for operators, and to assist operators in phasing out IPv4 from dual-stack environments, since by this update IPv6 GUAs and ULAs will be preferred over any IPv4 addresses.
 This is an important enabler for sites seeking to move from dual-stack to IPv6-only networking.

 RFC 6724 defined a method by which nodes may provide more fine-grained support for elevating the preference for specific ULA prefixes that are known to be local, while leaving other general ULA prefixes at their existing precedence.
-This document upgrades the requirement in RFC 6724 for nodes to insert a higher precedence entry in the policy table for observed or "known-local" ULAs from a MAY to a SHOULD.
+This document upgrades the requirement in RFC 6724 for nodes to insert a higher precedence entry in the policy table for observed ULA prefixes that are known to be local, referred to in this document as "known-local" ULAs, from a MAY to a SHOULD.
 Nodes implementing this behaviour would see ULA prefixes known to be local to the node's site having precedence over both IPv6 GUA and IPv4 addresses, while other general ULAs would not.

-AUTHORS' NOTE: The authors have had feedback suggesting this requirement should be a MUST, which would mean that "known-local" ULAs would take precedence on compliant implementations over all IPv6 GUAs and all IPv4 addresses, but other general ULAs would not.
+AUTHORS' NOTE: The authors have had feedback suggesting this requirement should be a MUST, which would mean that known-local ULAs would take precedence on compliant implementations over all IPv6 GUAs and all IPv4 addresses, but other general ULAs would not.
 We would very much like further feedback on this potential change to the document, or from those who may have implementations of such an approach.

 This change aims to improve the default handling of address selection for common cases, and unmanaged / automatic scenarios rather than those where DHCPv6 is deployed.
 Sites using DHCPv6 for host configuration management can make use of implementations of {{RFC7078}} to apply changes to the {{RFC6724}} policy table.